42. Backbox Toppers

 (Williams, 1990) didn't have a topper as original

-it with party bulbs in assorted colors.
-Put it on top of the machine with the
+bulbs in assorted colors, then put it on top of the machine with the

-topper mentioned in a pinball forum, so I'm not sure who came up with it first, but one
+topper mentioned in a pinball forum, so I'm not sure who came up

 Photo courtesy of Heinz-Peter Bader

-It's especially interesting to compare this design to the various
+It's interesting to compare this design to the various after-market

-after-market commercial toppers for Funhouse that the "mods"
+commercial toppers for Funhouse that the "mods" companies sell.

-"Admit One" ticket, another is a cut-out of Rudy.
-They do nothing to
+"Admit One" ticket, a cut-out of Rudy.
+They do nothing to merge with

 Virtual cab toppers